vhsven/kul-bmt-biomechanics-report/README.md

 # biomechanics-report

-Report for an assignment of the Biomechanics course in the Master of Biomedical Engineers at KU Leuven
+Report for an assignment of the Biomechanics course in the Master of Biomedical Engineering at KU Leuven